Low-energy modified gravity signatures on the large-scale structures: Framework and the two scenarios

 Thus, in $f(R)$ gravity, the scalar curvature $R$, which can be expressed in terms of the metric and its derivatives, plays a non-trivial role in the determination of the metric itself.
 As a result, $f(R)$ gravity has 11 dynamical variables --- 10 metric variables ($g_{\mu\nu}$) and $F(R)$.
 Note that the above equation points that $F(R)$ is a dynamical quantity as $F(R)$ is acted on by the differential operators.

 Here again, we consider only the pressureless matter, while keeping the success of standard general relativity at early times.
-In other words, we assume that until around the redshift of $1.2$ the Universe can be described by GR {with cosmological constant} with a dominant contribution from the pressureless matter. \end{enumerate}
+In other words, we assume that until around the redshift of $1.2$ the Universe can be described by GR with a dominant contribution from the pressureless matter. \end{enumerate}

 To distinguish the above two scenarios in a model-independent manner, we do not assume any form of $f(R)$, i. e., $f(R)$ is an arbitrary function.
 Instead, we assume that both scenarios lead to the same background evolution of the Universe and have the same evolution of the Hubble parameter ($H(z)$).
-In other words, the input parameter for the two scenarios is $H(z)$ as a function of red-shift $z$.
+In other words, the input parameter for the two scenarios is $H(z)$ as a function of redshift $z$.
 We use the model-independent data constructed by Shafieloo et al. in \cite{2018-Shafieloo.etal-PRD,2017-LHuillier.Shafieloo-JCAP}.
 In particular, we use 6400 late-time expansion history realizations constructed by Shafieloo et al~\cite{2018-Shafieloo.etal-PRD} from the latest Pantheon supernovae distance modulus compilation~\cite{2017-Scolnic.etal-ApJ}.

 It is important to note that the Pantheon dataset consists of $1048$ supernovae in the redshift range $[0.01, 2.26]$.
 Pantheon dataset has $630$, $832$, and $1025$ supernovae below $z = 0.3$, $z = 0.5$ and $z = 1$, respectively~\cite{2017-Scolnic.etal-ApJ}.
-Due to the sparsity of the data beyond the redshift of $1.2$, there is some uncertainty in the values of $H(z)$ beyond the redshift of $1.2$~\cite{2018-Shafieloo.etal-PRD}.
+The data is sparse beyond the redshift of $1.2$, leading to uncertainty in the determination of $H(z)$ beyond the redshift of $1.2$~\cite{2018-Shafieloo.etal-PRD}.
+Note that strong deviations from $\Lambda$CDM are allowed by the data at $z \gtrsim 1$ in the reconstructed Hubble parameter ~\cite{2019-LHuillier.etal-Mon.Not.Roy.Astron.Soc.}.
 Hence, in our analysis, for the 6400 late-time expansion history realizations, we consider the evolution of the Hubble parameter in the range $0.01 < z < 1.2$.

 In the next section, using the above realizations, we obtain $\overline{F}$ as a function of $z$.
-In Sec. (\ref{sec:FOpert}), we use the evolution of $\overline{F}(z)$ to obtain the first order scalar perturbations in both the scenarios. {We use the evolution of $H(z)$ and $\overline{F}(z)$ to obtain the first order scalar perturbations in both the scenarios. }
+In Sec. (\ref{sec:FOpert}), we use the evolution of $\overline{F}(z)$ to obtain the first-order scalar perturbations in both the scenarios. {We use the evolution of $H(z)$ and $\overline{F}(z)$ to obtain first-order scalar perturbations in both the scenarios. }